kyoh86/gogh/usage/gogh_delete.md

 ## gogh delete

-Delete a repository with a remote repository
+Delete a project with a remote repository

 ```
 gogh delete [flags] [[OWNER/]NAME]